samusr/json_key_functions/readme.md

-# JSON Key Hyphen to Underscore Converter
+# json_key_functions

 ## Description

-This Node.js script reads a JSON file, replaces all hyphens (`-`) with underscores (`_`) in the keys of the JSON object, and saves the result to a new file.
-The script is useful for adapting JSON key names to conform to certain naming conventions in projects.
+This Node.js script reads JSON files, replaces all hyphens (`-`) with underscores (`_`) in the keys of the JSON objects, and saves the converted JSON files into a separate directory.
+The script processes deeply nested objects and arrays.
+This project is useful for adapting JSON key names to conform to certain naming conventions in projects.

 ## Features

-- Replaces hyphens (`-`) with underscores (`_`) in the keys of JSON objects.
+- Replaces hyphens (`-`) with underscores (`_`) in JSON keys.
 - Processes deeply nested JSON objects and arrays.
-- Saves the modified JSON to a new file.
+- Reads multiple JSON files from a directory and outputs the converted files to another directory.
-- Handles errors in reading, writing, and parsing JSON.
+- Handles errors in reading, writing, and parsing JSON files.

 ## Requirements